Josh-121/simple_shell/README.md

-Usage
+License

-The simple_shell is designed to execute commands in a similar manner to sh, however with more limited functionality.
-The development of this shell is ongoing.
+simple_shell is open source and therefore free to download and use without permission.